 - Removing burs from an animal’s hair

-I can’t imagine anyone wanting to use WD-40 as a massage oil, so that’s one big advantage to making your own, especially considering how tough life in the wilderness can be.
+I can’t imagine anyone wanting to use WD-40 as a massage oil, so that’s one significant advantage to making your own, especially considering how tough life in the wilderness can be.

-As useful as WD-40 is, it isn’t necessarily something you want bouncing around in your bug-out bag.
+As helpful as WD-40 is, it isn’t necessarily something you want bouncing around in your bug-out bag.
 It’s highly flammable and not particularly friendly to the world around you.

 While other commercial lubricants are non-flammable and, in some cases, also non-toxic and biodegradable, they aren’t as versatile as the homemade alternative.